thatAmok/organizicate/README.md

 ## 💸 100% Free & Open-Source

-Organizicate is **completely free forever** and open source.
-There are no hidden fees, subscriptions, or paid features—ever.
-Enjoy and share!
+This is **completely free forever** and open source, with it you are able to use, modify, and share it. —  but may not be used for harmful, unethical, or malicious purposes.
+You must also credit the original developer [@thatAmok](https://github.com/thatAmok) (me!)